soverenio/docs/docs/source/dashboards/dashboards.rst

 System APIs involved in PII exchange:

+To access the dashboards, `log into your Soveren account <https://soveren.io/sign-in>`_.

 Supported PII types
 -------------------
-Currently, Soveren supports detection of the following PII types:
+Currently, Soveren dashboards show you the following PII types:

 * Personal information
    * First Name